roxmer/bibbox-documentation/docs/installation.md

 After the installation has finished, BIBBOX will automatically start its internal configuration process and boot up the BIBBOX's Liferay portal.
 Please note, that this process will take several minutes!

-If you need more information on the Liferay boot process, you can view the log by logging into the virtual machine with `vagrant ssh` and tailing the log file with `sudo tail -f -n 200 /opt/liferay/tomcat-8.0.32/logs/catalina.out`.
+If you need more information on the Liferay boot process, you can view the log by connecting to the virtual machine with `vagrant ssh` and tailing the log file with `sudo tail -f -n 200 /opt/liferay/tomcat-8.0.32/logs/catalina.out`.

+***Please note, that you cannot install any apps inside the BIBBOX without using a domain name instead of IP and port!
+You should get a domain matching the bibboxbaseurl in your configuration.***

-After everything is finished, you can access your freshly installed BIBBOX in your browser at http://**192.168.10.10:18080** (replace the numbers with the IP port you configured before) on the host machine.
+After everything is finished, you can access your freshly installed BIBBOX in your browser at http://**192.168.10.10:1080** (replace the numbers with the IP port you configured before) on the host machine.

 ***In case you installed the BIBBOX on a remote server, you will need to do some additional configuration before you can access your BIBBOX from the web!
 See below:***